wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 Rules 10, and 11.1 to 11.13, also apply to any document --- for example, corrected pages, amended claims --- submitted after the filing of the international application.

-### Rule 12 Language of the International Application
+### Rule 12---Language of the International Application

 ##### 12.1 Admitted Languages